-Bison once roamed the American plains freely in the thousands, and historically, their meat has been eaten by the Native Americans.
-Bison were slaughtered almost to extinction by sports hunters, but now they are numerous again, with many livestock farms taking great care to raise bison in their natural environment, eating their natural diet.
+Bison once roamed the North American plains freely in the thousands and were a staple food of Indigenous peoples.
+They were slaughtered almost to extinction by sports hunters by the end of the 19th century.
+Now, they are numerous again, with many livestock farms taking great care to raise bison in their natural environment, eating their natural diet.

 Bison (also referred to as buffalo) is touted as a healthy source of protein.
 It is leaner than beef with less saturated fat and cholesterol and has more beneficial fatty acids.
 Due to its lean quality, it is best when cooked quickly over high heat; for tougher cuts, a low and slow method is best.

 01 of 06

 Northstar Bison is one of the largest distributors of 100% grass-fed American bison.
 A family-owned and operated business based in Wisconsin, Northstar promotes sustainability and the humane upbringing and harvesting of their buffalo.
 Over 600 bison roam Northstar's 1200-acre ranch, and the company works exclusively with ranchers who practice holistic resource management.

 Northstar Bison prides itself on its excellent customer service, and they make an extra effort to please customers to ensure they come back.
 Pricing is reasonable, if not slightly less than other more well-known online meat suppliers.